Saudi shooter in Florida air base attack had "significant ties" to al Qaeda, Barr says

 "The FBI finally succeeded in unlocking Alshamrani's phones.
 The phones contain information previously unknown to us that definitively establishes Alshamrani's significant ties to al Qaeda in the Arabian Peninsula — not only before the attack, but before he even arrived in the United States," Barr said, referring to the terrorist group's affiliate in Yemen, known as AQAP.
 The group claimed responsibility for the attack in February.

 iPhones are designed so only the device owner can unlock its contents.
+Neither Barr nor Wray revealed details about how the FBI was ultimately able to gain access to the phones four months after the attack.
 Barr said the Justice Department and the president himself asked Apple for help in gaining access to the devices, but the company "would not help us unlock the phones."

+"There's a lot we can't do at this point that we could have done, months ago," Wray added.
+Barr said the effort to access the phones "took over four months and large sums of taxpayer dollars to obtain evidence that should have been easily and quickly accessible when we obtained court orders."

-Wray said evidence collected from the phones "shows that the Pensacola attack was actually the brutal culmination of years of planning and preparation by a longtime AQAP associate."
+Wray said evidence "shows that the Pensacola attack was actually the brutal culmination of years of planning and preparation by a longtime AQAP associate."
+The attorney general said the information gleaned from Alshamrani's devices provided intelligence that led to a recent strike on an AQAP leader in Yemen.

+Wray said the evidence from Alshamrani's phones did not reveal any other current threats in the U.S., but said the investigation is going.
+"It's important that Americans not get complacent because the threat is real, it's still here and we're determined to thwart it," Wray said.

-Barr said in January that the shooting was an act of terrorism but that Alshamrani acted alone during the attack.
-On Monday, he said new evidence from the phones showed he was in contact with AQAP operatives before coming to the U.S. in 2017.
+Barr said in January that the shooting was an act of terrorism but that Alshamrani acted alone during the attack itself.

 Alshamrani was a cadet in a U.S. program to train members of the Royal Saudi Air Force.
 The program was suspended in the aftermath of the shooting, and an earlier Justice Department investigation found 21 Saudi trainees possessed "derogatory material" including jihadist or anti-American content on their social media profiles and were sent back to the kingdom.